-None of the directors and chief executive of the Company waived or agreed to waive any emoluments paid by the Group for the years ended 31 March 2022 and 2021.
-No emoluments were paid by the Group to any directors or the chief executive of the Company as an inducement to join or upon joining the Group, or as compensation for loss of office for the years ended 31 March 2022 and 2021.
+None of the directors and chief executive of the Company waived or agreed to waive any emoluments paid by the Group for the years ended 31 March 2023 and 2022.
+No emoluments were paid by the Group to any directors or the chief executive of the Company as an inducement to join or upon joining the Group, or as compensation for loss of office for the years ended 31 March 2023 and 2022.

 The executive directors' emoluments shown above mainly for their services in connection with the management of the affairs of the Company and the Group.
-Emoluments of the independent non-executive directors and non-executive director shown above were mainly for their services as directors of the Company.
+Emoluments of the independent non-executive directors and non-executive director shown above were for their services as directors of the Company.